Basic Information

 General 3,300 yen

-University students 2,200 yen
+University student 2,200 yen

 Elementary, junior high and senior high school students 550 yen